Jona Vitela

 VirtualAvailable

-I was born and raised in Denver, Colorado, and I am a trauma‑informed, culturally attuned clinician.
 I integrate my clinical experience with evidence‑based research to offer effective, compassionate treatment.
 My work is rooted in the understanding that meaningful healing occurs when individuals feel safe, deeply understood, and supported in their own growth—and I am intentional about creating that environment.
-My journey in the mental health field began in 2009 with the study of mental health and addictions.
-Since then, I have been committed to ongoing learning, staying current with emerging research and best practices so that I can provide the highest quality care and make a real difference in the lives of those I serve
+My journey in the mental health field began in 2009 and since then I have been committed to ongoing learning, staying current with emerging research and best practices.
+This guides me to provide the highest quality care and treatment.

 Get to know me